ToruIwashita/git-switcher.vim/README.md

 ##### - `GswBranch`

-This command display a list of branch in the local repositry.
+This command displays a list of branch in the local repositry.

 ##### - `GswBranchRemote`

-This command display a list of branch in the remote repositry.
+This command displays a list of branch in the remote repositry.

 ##### - `GswSessionList`

-This command display a list of saved session names.
+This command displays a list of saved session names.

 ##### - `GswClearState`